priviere/shinemas2R_deprecated/README.md

 2. translate the package
 3. update functions to answer your specific needs

-If you update the code, you can refers to
+If you update the code, you can refer to
 [the issues](https://github.com/priviere/shinemas2R/issues)
 and do it in on the [branch v0.10.1](https://github.com/priviere/shinemas2R/tree/v0.10.1) and/or the [branch v0.10.2](https://github.com/priviere/shinemas2R/tree/v0.10.2) so that the master branch remains unchanged for tests.